 Outside of work, my passions include

-Dog walking, llama wrangling, hiking, exploring Northern California and traveling wherever and whenever I can.
-Also, serving on non-profit boards, giving money away and trying to save the world.
-I am an enthusiastic member of Impact 100 Redwood Circle, a group of women dedicated to creative philanthropy in the Sonoma County community.
+Dog-walking, llama-wrangling, hiking, exploring Northern California, and traveling wherever and whenever I can.
+Also, serving on non-profit boards, giving money away, and trying to save the world.
+I’m an enthusiastic member of Impact 100 Redwood Circle, a group of women dedicated to creative philanthropy in the Sonoma County community.